High-precision and low-depth quantum algorithm design for eigenstate problems: Results

 \end{theorem}

-Comparisons of the state-of-the-art ground-state property estimation methods and ground-state energy estimation are shown in \autoref{table:ObservableComp} and \autoref{table:EnComp}. {We note that in this work, we focus on the application in NISQ or early FTQC, in which circuit depth is more concerned than sample complexity.
-As in random sampling methods, $\eta$ only appears in sample complexity and thus $\eta$ dependence is not included in \autoref{table:ObservableComp}.
-As we shall see, the random sampling method has the advantage in system size scaling when qubit connectivity is restricted.
-However, random sampling methods will require more samples much worse than coherent methods.
-We leave the comparison of random-sampling methods with coherent methods in the Discussion.}
+Here, the spectral filter in \autoref{eq:spectral_projector_decomp_VS_main} is constructed using the $2k$th-order Trotter formula as a building block in realising the real-time dynamics in \autoref{fig:cartoon}.
+Note that the spectral filter can be constructed with $k = 0$ (i.e., without the Trotter term $S$) and its gate complexity is also covered by \autoref{thm:observ_estimation_main}.
+Our zeroth-order design with $k = 0$ is similar to that of \cite{wan2021randomized}, though our sampling procedure is simpler and it shows advantages in depth when qubit connectivity is restricted.

 As shown in \autoref{table:ObservableComp}, our method can achieve polylogarithmic dependence on inverse precision, outperforming the QPE-based method and matching the result by QSP.
-QETU can achieve near-optimal ground state preparation with a single ancillary qubit by querying real-time evolution.
-However, QETU hinges on a coherent implementation of $e^{-iHt}$.
-That means the Hamiltonian simulation needs to run coherently, ruling out any random sampling method, and thus it is not straightforward to achieve polylogarithmic dependence on inverse precision.
+As a variant of QSP, QETU can achieve near-optimal ground state preparation by querying real-time evolution.
+However, these types of methods intrinsically hinge on a coherent implementation of $e^{-iHt}$, which rules out any random sampling method.
+Therefore, it is not straightforward to achieve polylogarithmic dependence on inverse precision by these coherent methods.
+As $\eta$ only appears in sample complexity instead of the gate or depth complexity which is more of a concern in NISQ or early FTQC applications, its dependence is not included in \autoref{table:ObservableComp}.
+A more detailed description of both the gate and sample complexity can be found in Theorem 3 in Supplementary~Sec.
+III.
+The actual \textsc{cnot} and non-Clifford gate counts considering circuit synthesis are shown in \autoref{prop:gate_cost_observ_dynamics} in Methods.

-An advantage of our method over QSP is that the commutator relations can be utilised such that it may achieve a better system size dependence.
-For Heisenberg models, the gate complexity of our method is $\mathcal{O}(n^{1+\frac{2}{4k+1}} \Delta^{-(1+\frac{1}{4k+1})} \varepsilon^{-\frac{1}{4k+1}} )$.
-In contrast, the solution given by QSP~\cite{lin2020near} is $\mathcal{O} ( n^{2} \Delta^{-1} \log\varepsilon^{-1}) $.
-We summarise the results for the gate complexity for different physical Hamiltonians.
-These examples include (1) spin-lattice Hamiltonians with nearest-neighbour interactions (e.g., Ising models and Heisenberg models), (2) a second-quantised plane-wave electronic structure with $n$ spin orbitals and $L = \mathcal{O}(n^2)$ terms in the Hamiltonian, which also include the 2D Fermi-Hubbard model, and (3) a general second-quantised quantum chemistry problem with $L = \mathcal{O}(n^4)$ terms.